blakerohde/sidewalk/README.rst

 - You can execute any number of activity processors in one call.
 - You can also select activity processors by group.

 Installation
 ------------

-To install sidewalk, download the source by clicking the '`Downloads <https://github.com/blakerohde/sidewalk/downloads>`_' link above, and running the following in the un-zipped/un-tarred directory:
+To install Sidewalk, download the source by clicking the '`Downloads <https://github.com/blakerohde/sidewalk/downloads>`_' link above, and running the following in the un-zipped/un-tarred directory:

 ::

 	$ python setup.py install

 Authors
 -------